Blissymbols: History

 According to Okrent (2009, p.
 190), there was a final period of conflict, as Bliss would make continuous criticisms to McNaughton often followed by apologies.
-Bliss finally brought his lawyers back to the OCCC, and both parts reached a settlement:
+Bliss finally brought his lawyers back to the OCCC, reaching a settlement:

 Blissymbolic Communication International now claims an exclusive license from Bliss, for the use and publication of Blissymbols for persons with communication, language, and learning difficulties.

 The Blissymbol method has been used in Canada, Sweden, and a few other countries.
 Practitioners of Blissymbolics (that is, speech and language therapists and users) maintain that some users who have learned to communicate with Blissymbolics find it easier to learn to read and write traditional orthography in the local spoken language than do users who did not know Blissymbolics.

 The speech question

 Unlike similar constructed languages like aUI, Blissymbolics was conceived as a written language with no phonology, on the premise that "interlinguistic communication is mainly carried on by reading and writing".
 Nevertheless, Bliss suggested that a set of international words could be adopted, so that "a kind of spoken language could be established – as a travelling aid only".
 (1965, p.
 89–90).

 Whether Blissymbolics constitutes an unspoken language is a controversial question, whatever its practical utility may be.
 Some linguists, such as John DeFrancis and J. Marshall Unger have argued that genuine ideographic writing systems with the same capacities as natural languages do not exist.